conda/conda/docs/source/building/meta-yaml.rst

      source:
        git_url: ../

+Conda-build will make sure the jinja2 variables you use are defined and produces a clear error if it is not.

-It is also possible to use the older syntax for these environment variables, although it is somewhat more verbose, and the newer syntax checks to make sure the variable is defined and produces a clear error if it is not.
-This is the example above using the older syntax:
+It is also possible to use a different syntax for these environment variables that allows default values to be set, although it is somewhat more verbose.
+This is the example above using the other syntax:

 .. code-block:: yaml